 Some owners find fault with the Town & Country's performance, while others say the menus on the GPS navigation screens can be confusing.
 Still, even the owners who point out those drawbacks are satisfied with the rest of the Town & Country's features.
 Some owners even note they get better fuel economy than the posted EPA numbers.
 In all, owners provide overwhelmingly positive comments about the 2012 Town & Country.

-Talk about the 2012 Chrysler Town & Country
+What's your take on the 2012 Chrysler Town & Country?

 Chrysler Town & Country Questions

 My 2012 Chrysler Town And Country Touring Shakes When It Starts Is That Nor...